116th Infantry Regiment (United States): Advance into the Roer to the end of the war

-Cold War
+Cold War 1947-1991

 The regiment was reorganized and federally recognized on 24 March 1948 at Staunton.
 It became a parent regiment of the Combat Arms Regimental System on 1 June 1959.
 It included the 1st and 2nd Battle Groups, part of the 29th Division.
 On 22 March 1963, the battle groups were converted into battalions.
 On 1 February 1968, a third battalion was added and all three battalions became part of the 28th Infantry Division when the 29th was inactivated.
 On 1 April 1975, the regiment's battalions became part of the 116th Infantry Brigade of the 28th Division.

+Post-Cold War Decade 1991-2001

 In 1997, the 3rd Battalion's Company C deployed to Bosnia, mostly guarding the Sava River Bridge.
 This was the first time since the Vietnam War that a National Guard infantry company had been deployed to a combat zone.
 The company suffered no losses and had no incidents before returning home in May 1998.